andrewtrandev/GitGrub-2-way-market-place/README.md

 ##### 2. List and describe any 3rd party services.
 * Precisely explains and shows understanding of the different high-level components of the app

+Use of Devise for user authentication and authorisation.

+Stripe used for payments

+Amazon S3 for image uploading and cloud storage of images.

+Bulma was used as a css framework for quickly applying styling to various components.

+Faker gem was used to generate fake seed data.
+This was used to test functionality of the models and provide visual feedback of how views would render.

 ##### 3.1.
 Identify the problem you’re trying to solve by building this particular marketplace App?
 * Demonstrates a full understanding of the problems that exist in a relevant marketplace that needs disrupting

-For the person who can't cook or doeesn't have the time to make meals.
-GitGrub offers an alternative to fast food or the exorbitatnt pricing for a good meal.
+For the person who can't cook or doesn't have the time to make meals.
+GitGrub offers an alternative to fast food and the exorbitant pricing for a good meal.
 GitGrub gives you access to the home cooking of anyone willing to place their food up for sale.

 These meals could be anything from breakfasts, to lunches and dinners.
+By opening the market up to anyone who can cook we can allow for a more competitive food market where prices are appropriate and food is of high-quality.

 ##### 3.2 Why is the problem identified a problem that needs solving?
 * Demonstrates a full understanding of the problems that exist in a relevant marketplace that needs disrupting

 I think that individuals looking for affordable and healthy meals are starved for options.
-By making an app to connect cooks and users we can open the market up to families and meal preppers that may make too much food or have extra to be able to sell that food and reduce waste.
+By making an app to connect cooks and users we can open the market up to families and meal preppers that may make too much food or have extra, to be able to sell that food and reduce waste.

+The open market also allows for more competitive prices and higher-quality food will naturally sell more than lesser-quality food, this creates an incentive to maintain and innovate on better dishes.

 ##### 4. Describe your project’s models in terms of the relationships (active record associations) they have with each other.